yig/graphics662-curves/README.md

     ```
     and then browsing to `<http://localhost:8001/CurveWASM.html>`.

+## (Optional) Compiling and Running without websocketd

+To compile and run without websocketd, use `ccmake -B build-dir` and set the `BUILTIN_WEBSOCKET_SERVER` flag to `ON`.
+(You can also directly edit the `CMakeLists.txt` to set the default to `ON`.)
+When you do this, a new target will appear, `CurveWSServer`.
+It will listen for WebSocket connections on port 8000.
+You will need to run a static web server in the `serve` directory to serve the web GUI, as in `python3 -m http.server -d serve 8001` and then open your browser to <http://localhost:8001/Curve.html>.

 ## Writing

 Fill in the functions in the file `CurveFunctions.cpp`.
 That's the only file you need to change.